This is a sponsored conversation written by me on behalf of Mott’s. The opinions and text are all mine. #MottsAppleswap

 This test shows that just one simple swap can do so much.
 I especially think of calories cut and fat reduced.
 Those are two huge wins in my book and the flavor is amazing.
 Mott’s® Applesauce adds moistness and actually reduced the baking time that I was used to.

-So, I know you’ll want me to share my recipe with you!
+So, I know you’ll want me to share my recipe with you which includes the swap.

 3 cups flour